 New students all begin with the fundamentals of chant notation:

 centering the ancient tonality of the eight modes into the ear and brain.

 Singers new to chant, or students who do not read music, will develop fundamental skills through cumulative practice exercises.
 Experienced singers of chant will hone their existing skills, and learn pedagogical techniques to teach these fundamentals of chant to their own ensembles.

 Having mastered the fundamentals of notation and sight reading, you will learn the artistry of singing chant.
-The marriage of melody and text will be explored, with reverence for chant’s unique musical role as the “handmaiden of the word”.
+The marriage of melody and text will be explored, with emphasis upon chant’s unique musical role at the service of the word.
 You will learn:

 pronunciation and diction